we-learn-js/js-training/src/slideshow/slides/Objects.md

 >
 > If the constructor is called with **new**, an instance of the constructor is created.
 >
-> A constructor has a prototype with defines accessible methods and properties for its instances.
+> A constructor has a prototype which defines accessible methods and properties for its instances.

 <!--slide-->